kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 Although ApplySet parent objects can (in theory) be of any type, for both performance and simplicity, we choose to limit supported types to the following:
 - ConfigMap
 - Secret
-- custom resources, where the CRD registering them is labeled with `applyset.k8s.io/role/parent` (The value is currently ignored, but implementors should set an empty value to be forwards-compatible with future evolution of this convention.)
+- custom resources, where the CRD registering them is labeled with `applyset.kubernetes.io/is-parent-type` (The value is currently ignored, but implementors should set it to "true" to be forwards-compatible with future evolution of this convention.)

 This list may be extended in the future as use cases are presented.
 Keeping it minimal has significant benefits for the performance of any commands that list the parent objects themselves.
 Specific tools may further limit the types they support, but any tooling designed to identify all ApplySets must consider the exact list set out above.